 As much as I love the convenience of prepped food items at the grocery store (I’m looking at you, bag of coleslaw mix!), I know that doing the work myself almost always saves me money.

-Knowing how to do a few basic things in the kitchen – like how to cut a pineapple or how to freeze blueberries – means big savings over time.
+Knowing how to do a few basic things in the kitchen – like how to cut a pineapple or how to freeze blueberries or how to cut a whole chicken into parts – means big savings over time.

 Today, let me show you one of my favorite easy tutorials – how to cut a mango!

-There are various ways to cut a mango.
+There are various ways to cut mangoes.
 I’ve found that the most popular method isn’t easy.
 It’s also very time-consuming and doesn’t yield a lot of fruit.

 My method for cutting a mango is the opposite.